ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 total ordering is defined on values following the definition order (e.g., `Druid
 < Ranger`).

-Here is how pattern matching can be done on types defined as such.
+Here is how pattern matching can be performed on the types defined above.
 ```ocaml
 # let rectitude_to_french = function
     | Evil -> "Mauvais"